 John Truby is an American scriptwriter, who’s accolades include serving as a consultant for over 1,000 scripts over the past three decades including writing some of the episodes from the hit series “21 Jump Street“.
-Truby is also a teacher and some of students have written such films as “Shrek“, “Sleepless In Seattle” and “Scream“.
+Truby is also a teacher and some of his students have written such films as “Shrek“, “Sleepless In Seattle” and “Scream“.
 However Truby’s most famous accolade is the creation of what he calls “The 22 steps of scriptwriting”.
 Truby goes around the world giving lectures for how to write a great story and the backbone of these lectures is the 22 steps:

 - Self-revelation, need, and desire